Yaphet-Zhang/StepDetectionVia2DLiDAR/README.md

 # StepDetectionVia2DLiDAR
-In this work, we aime to develop a step (ascend &amp; descend) detection algorithm, which can be mounted on a e.g. mobility scooter, vehicle, or electric wheelchair, etc.
+In this work, we aim to develop a step (ascend &amp; descend) detection algorithm, which can be mounted on a e.g. mobility scooter, vehicle, or electric wheelchair, etc.